johnnycodes69/PythonWordProcessor/README.txt

 First Python project!
-A *very* basic word processor I wrote as part of learning the language, with assistance (sometimes anti-assistance...) by ChatGPT
+A *very* basic word processor I wrote as part of learning the language, with assistance (usually anti-assistance...) by ChatGPT